GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Coding service interactions when SCIM endpoints are being protected by UMA is more involved than using test mode.
 If you are planning to code for a SCIM service protected by UMA, it is advisable to check the flow depicted in section 3 of the [UMA 2.0 spec](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html).
 Focus only on the interactions of client vs. another party (resource server or authorization server).
 In a previous [section](#actors-involved-in-protection), we talked about the actors involved in UMA protection; this will save you time when reading the specification.

-As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/SCIM-Client/blob/version_4.1/scim-client2/src/main/java/gluu/scim2/client/UmaScimClient.java) found in SCIM-Client.
+As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/scim/blob/master/scim-client/src/main/java/gluu/scim2/client/UmaScimClient.java) found in scim-client.
 Starting at the `authorize` method, you will see how steps in the spec flow are being followed there.

 Check the metadata URL of UMA 2 to discover the oxAuth endpoint that issues tokens.
 Visit `https://<host-name>/.well-known/uma2-configuration`.